Best Pregnancy Tracker Apps in 2026

 ★ 4.8 (7M+ reviews) Free + Premium

-Flo is the benchmark for pregnancy tracking apps.
-With over 420 million downloads and a content library reviewed by 100+ medical professionals, it sets the standard for what a pregnancy tracker should include.
-Week-by-week updates are detailed and medically accurate.
-Symptom tracking is comprehensive.
-The AI-powered insights adapt to your logged data over time.
+Flo is the benchmark for comprehensive pregnancy tracking.
+With over 420 million downloads and a content library reviewed by 100+ medical professionals, it sets a high standard for pregnancy tracker depth.
+Week-by-week updates are detailed, symptom tracking is broad, and AI-powered insights adapt to logged data over time.

-Pregnancy mode gives you daily content and baby development updates.
-It includes weight and nutrition tracking.
-It has appointment reminders.
-It also has a health library that covers practically every pregnancy question you could have.
-Flo also covers trying to conceive through postpartum, so you can use one app from before conception through recovery.
+Pregnancy mode gives you daily content, baby development updates, weight and nutrition tracking, appointment reminders, and a large health library.
+Flo also covers trying to conceive through postpartum, so it can work as one app across multiple stages.

 The downsides are privacy trade-offs and the premium wall.
-Flo collects usage data (Anonymous Mode is available).
-Many of the best features require Flo Premium, which adds up over 9 months.
-And despite doing almost everything, Flo doesn't include hypnobirthing, meditation audio, or a contraction timer — so you may still need supplementary apps for labor preparation.
+Flo collects usage data, though Anonymous Mode is available.
+Many advanced features require Flo Premium.
+Flo also does not include hypnobirthing, meditation audio, or a contraction timer, so you may still need separate labor preparation tools.

 What's good